Esoterical/voron_canbus/toolhead_flashing/common_hardware/BigTreeTech SB2209 and SB2240/SB2240 Stepper Configuration and Undervoltage.md

   * `driver_PWM_OFS: 40` This should be calculated for your particular motor, but this is a sensible default for most pancake extruder steppers.
   * `driver_PWM_REG: 15` This sets the autotuning rate to maximum.
   * `driver_PWM_LIM: 12` This sets the mode-switching current jerk compensation to minimum.
 This may not be strictly necessary.
   * `driver_SGT: 35` This may need adjusted for your particular setup, more on this later.
-This setting is the stallguard threshold, also used for sensorless homing, but on the TMC 2240 it also controls the sensitivity of the autotuning process
+This setting is the stallguard threshold, also used for sensorless homing, but on the TMC 2240 it also controls the sensitivity of the autotuning process.
+Especially, increasing this value can lower the driver temperature (the range is -64 to +63).
-  * `driver_SEMIN: 3` Sets the lower end of the current band for current autotuning.
+  * `driver_SEMIN: 2` Sets the lower end of the current band for current autotuning.
 This may not be strictly necessary.
-  * `driver_SEMAX: 3` Sets the lower end of the current band for current autotuning.
+  * `driver_SEMAX: 8` Sets the upper end of the current band for current autotuning.
 This may not be strictly necessary.

 ## Extra configuration by GCODE macro